secondo-database/secondo/Algebras/BasicEngine/README.md

 mysqld --initialize-insecure --user=mysql --datadir=/diskd/user/mysql/worker5
 ```

-The MySQL installations can now be started by executing `mysqld_multi start`.
+The MySQL installations can now be started by executing `sudo mysqld_multi start`.
 The MySQL installations are now running.

 ```bash